 What Peer Support Trainers say:

 “I attended the Connect Peer Support Training in January 2019.
-I was an unusual candidate as I was attached to an academic department, rather than coming from a more centralised student support service such as the counselling department – I was nervous about attending, but these fears were totally unfounded.
 By the end of the training I felt thoroughly equipped not only to train students to become peer supporters, but I had a good understanding of the processes needed to ensure structures are formed within the University to support the programme for it to become firmly embedded.
 Anne carries a wealth of experience, and used this not only to guide us to reflect on the practical issues of setting up the programme within our particular institution but also to learn the programme using experiential methods.
-We were given only one very short formal power point presentation.
-The rest was a process of discovery that really led to a sense of understanding of the programme, myself and my own personal blind spots.
+The process of discovery led to a sense of understanding of the programme, myself and my own personal blind spots.
 This was aided by the reflection that was encouraged at all times.
 One of the most interactive and stimulating trainings that I’ve attended, in large part down to Anne’s skills and care in running it.”
-Dr Sophie Brigstoke, Educational Psychologist and Lecturer, Psychology Department, University of York
+Dr Sophie Brigstoke, Educational Psychologist and Lecturer, Psychology Department, University of York, January 2019

 “In 2014 I attended the ‘training for trainers in peer support’, while Anne was still at Oxford University.
 The course covered all aspects of how to set up and deliver a successful peer support programme.
 It also gave you a flavour of the experiential nature of the manual Anne has compiled, which guides you through the course’s content.